scala/scala-lang/blog/_posts/2026-04-01-llm-only-compiler-development.md

 However, after a little over one month of observing the results, it is now clear that **the policy did not go far enough**.

-While it successfully reduced AI slop PRs, it did not reduce ammount of human made mistakes.
+While it successfully reduced AI slop PRs, it did not reduce the amount of human-made mistakes.

 We continue to spend too much time reviewing changes that were handwritten with complete confidence and only a passing relationship to the problem statement.
-The amount of bugs we are still finding in manually authored fixes remains too high.
+The number of bugs we are still finding in manually authored fixes remains too high.
 Some of these patches even display recognizably human symptoms: premature cleverness, attachment to local minima, "obvious" two-line fixes that merely move the crash elsewhere, and comments written by someone who very clearly understood the code five minutes earlier.

 If we want rapid and stable development of Scala, we need to address the remaining source of avoidable variance in the process.